NREL/reVX/reVX/least_cost_xmission/README.md

 ```

 ### Post processing
 Running an analysis on multiple nodes will result in multiple output files.
 These can be collected via several means.
-The below command will combine all output files into a single geopackage, assuming `save_paths` was enabled.
+The below command will combine all output files into a single GeoPackage, assuming `save_paths` was enabled.
 If paths are not saved, the output will consist of multiple CSV files that must be merged manually.

 ```
 python -m reVX.least_cost_xmission.least_cost_xmission_cli merge-output \